1. The First Anglo-Burmese War began in __________.

 Explanation: The Treaty of Sinchula (1865) concluded the Duar War with Bhutan.

-79. The Anglo-Burmese Wars collectively ended with the annexation of:
+79. The Anglo-Burmese Wars collectively ended with the annexation of__________.

 A) Lower Burma only